Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 - These two squads combine to surrender 58.6 points per game, 17.9 fewer than this contest's over/under.

-- The average total in Rebels games this season is 75, 1.5 points fewer than Saturday's total of 76.5 .
+- Rebels games have an average total of 75 points this season, 1.5 fewer than Saturday's over/under.

 Ole Miss Stats and Trends

-- Ole Miss has played six games, with three wins against the spread.
+- Ole Miss has three wins against the spread in six games this season.

-- This season, the Rebels have won against the spread in each of their two games as a favorite of 9 points or more.
+- The Rebels have always covered the spread this season when favored by 7.5 points or more.

-- Ole Miss has eclipsed the over/under in 60% of its opportunities this year (three times in five games with a set point total).

 - Ole Miss is 3-1 against the spread and 5-0 overall this season when the team puts up more than 28.4 points.

-- When Ole Miss churns out more than 399.7 yards, the team is 3-1 against the spread and 5-0 overall.
+- Ole Miss is 3-1 against the spread and 5-0 overall when the team piles up over 399.7 yards.

-- The Rebels have four giveaways this season, while the Tigers have 10 takeaways .

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.